visit-dav/visit/docs/SphynxDocs/Contributing/index.rst

 otherwise adjust the spelling issue or add the word to the ``spelling_wordlist.txt`` file.

-Much of the VisIt documentation includes the names of executable applications, their arguments, GUI widgets, VisIt components and VisIt architectural details.
+Much of the VisIt_ documentation includes the names of executable applications, their arguments, GUI widgets, VisIt_ components and VisIt_ architectural details.
-It is best to typeset such names *exactly* as a user might encounter them while using VisIt.
+It is best to typeset such names *exactly* as a user might encounter them while using VisIt_.
 But, this can lead to a lot of *special case words* that Sphinx spelling does not recognize and which need to be added to ``spelling_wordlist.txt``.
 For example, ``fmt`` is a *word* in ``spelling_wordlist.txt``.